08) Refining High Frequencies with Box Tone

-Box Tone is one of the more subtle processors on GOLD CLIP, but I often find it helpful when I want to smooth out the top end of digital recordings.
-In effect, Box Tone is a hyper-sonic low-pass filter that cleans up some of the digital ugliness on the very top of a mix.
-Again, it is subtle, but it creates a slight contour to the high frequencies and kind of just smooths things out; especially the Modern setting.
-Here is a look at what Box Tone is doing.
+Box Tone is one of the more subtle processors in GOLD CLIP, but I often find it invaluable for smoothing out the top end of digital recordings.
+Think of it as a hyper-sonic low-pass filter that helps clean up some of the digital harshness in the very highest frequencies of a mix.

-Box Tone is a high-precision filter that is inspired by the mid- and high-frequency contour of the modern and classic converter.
-As you would imagine, converters are intended to be as flat and balanced as possible, and for that reason these effects are extremely subtle.
+Box Tone is a high-precision filter inspired by the mid- and high-frequency contours of modern and classic converters.
+As you’d expect, converters are designed to be as flat and balanced as possible, so these effects are intentionally subtle.

 Be well,